Revival of quantum correlations without system-environment back-action: Revivals and non-Markovianity

-In our model of the two-qubit dynamics, negative rates in the corresponding master equation must appear, similar to what occurs, e.g., for a phase noisy laser \cite{cresser2010OptComm}.
+It also looks appealing to interpret the revival of correlations by referring to intrinsic characteristics of two-qubit system evolution itself.
+Revival of correlations can be connected to the degree of non-Markovianity of the map, which effectively is the memory that the state of the system has of the correlations it owned in the past.
+In our model of the two-qubit dynamics, negative rates in the corresponding single-qubit master equation appear, as occurs e.g. for a phase noisy laser \cite{cresser2010OptComm}, of which our model is a special case.
 Negative rates typically indicate non-Markovianity of the map \cite{andersson2010Arxiv}.
-In particular, in Fig.~\ref{fig:entanglement} we see that the state $\rho(t_1)$ at $t_1=\pi/4g$, encountered during the evolution, has both zero entanglement and zero discord.
+Both the single-qubit and the two-qubit time evolution in our model is thus non-Markovian.
+In particular, in Fig.~\ref{fig:entanglement} we see that the state $\rho(t_1)$ at $t_1=\pi/4g$ has both zero entanglement and zero discord.
 Nevertheless, both entanglement and discord subsequently revive.
-If we instead take the same state $\rho(t_1)$ as initial state, then because, as shown by Eq.~(\ref{DCinequality}), correlations cannot exceed their initial values, this state remains non-entangled and has zero discord.
-Therefore, the state at time $t$ evolved from $\rho(t_0)$ is different from the state at the same time evolved from $\rho(t_1)$, that is, $\Lambda(t,t_1)\rho(t_1)\neq \Lambda(t,t_0)\rho(t_0)$ where $\rho(t_1)=\Lambda(t_1,t_0)\rho(t_0)$.
-Thus, our map does not satisfy the Markovian composition law for completely positive maps, which would be given by $\Lambda(t,t_0)=\Lambda(t,t_1)\Lambda(t_1,t_0)$ \cite{alickibook}.
-To render the association between revival of correlations and the non-Markovianity of the map more compelling, we generalize the quantifier of non-Markovianity introduced in Ref.~\cite{plenio2010PRL} to the time dependent form $\mathcal{I}^{E}(t)=\int_{t_0}^{t}|\frac{d E[\rho_{AB}(t')] }{d t'}|dt'-\Delta E(t)$, where $E$ is the quantifier of entanglement in Eq.~(\ref{quantifiers}) and $\Delta E(t)=E(t)-E(t_0)$ is its variation in the time interval $[t_0,t]$.
-This quantifier is based on the increase of entanglement between the system and an ancilla isolated from noise, and in our system it can be obtained at time $t$ by initially preparing qubit $B$ (system) and qubit $A$ (ancilla) in a maximally entangled state, for example $\rho_{AB}(0)=\ket{2_+}\bra{2_+}$.
-The evolved state is then given by $\rho_{AB}(t)= \cos^2 (g t)\ket{2_+}\bra{2_+}+\sin^2 (g t)\ket{1_-}\bra{1_-}$ while the closest separable state $\sigma_{\rho_{AB}(t)}= \frac{1}{2}[\ket{2_+}\bra{2_+}+\ket{1_-}\bra{1_-}]$ is time independent.
-We find that $\mathcal{I}^{E}(t)$ monotonically increases in the same time regions when revivals of entanglement and quantum discord occur, as shown in Fig.~\ref{fig:entanglement}.
-This result evidences the connection between the revival of two-qubit system correlations and the increase of the degree of non-Markovianity of our map.
+If we take the intermediate state $\rho(t_1)$ as initial state, then since correlations cannot exceed their initial values as shown by Eq.~(\ref{DCinequality}), this state remains non-entangled and has zero discord.
+Therefore, $\Lambda(t,t_1)\rho(t_1)\neq \Lambda(t,t_0)\rho(t_0)$ where $\rho(t_1)=\Lambda(t_1,t_0)\rho(t_0)$.
+Our map does not satisfy the Markovian composition law $\Lambda(t,t_0)=\Lambda(t,t_1)\Lambda(t_1,t_0)$ for completely positive maps~\cite{alickibook}, where $\Lambda(t_2,t_1)$ has been defined in Eq.~(\ref{globalrandomfieldmap}).
+This means that the time evolution from the intermediate state $\rho(t_1)$ onwards is not a CP evolution.

+One can render the association between revival of correlations and the non-Markovianity of the time evolution quantitative as follows.
+We generalize the quantifier of non-Markovianity introduced in Ref.~\cite{plenio2010PRL}, which is based on the increase of entanglement between the system and an isolated ancilla, to the time dependent form